knobs-dials/pymoodbar/README.md

 ## Further experiments

+### moodbar-text

-- moodbar-text - shell output, with fancy unicode graph stuff and truecolor (`-t`, it'll be 8-color and ugly without).
+Shell output, with fancy unicode graph stuff and truecolor (`-t`, it'll be 8-color and ugly without).
 Because why not?
 ![text-mode output](screenshots/textmood_tc.png?raw=true)

+### moodbar-correlate

-- moodbar-correlate - ideas like that...
+Ideas like that...
 - you can probably find duplicates (moodbar already makes it easier to inspect suspected duplicates)
 - given some options, you can try to avoid harsh genre changes based on similar high/low distribution

 ## TODO: